• arrow What are the size limits and PDF format restrictions on PDF files I can upload?

 • arrow How many usernames can I register for access to my publications?

-• Free and Public access: no end user usernames/passwords are assigned (access is open); Corporate and Enterprise access: Unlimited usernames/passwords
+• Free and Public access: no end user usernames/passwords are assigned (access is open); Corporate and Enterprise: Unlimited usernames/passwords

 • arrow Can a download facility be added to the secure viewer?